ktychn/cse15l-lab-reports/Report1.md

 ![Image](ls.png)
 * no arguments:
+The working directory was
+The output was
+The output is an error

 ![Image](lsDir.png)
 * path to a directory:
+The working directory was
+The output was
+The output is an error

 ![Image](lsFile.png)
 * path to a file:
+The working directory was
+The output was
+The output is an error

 3. **cat**